EtiennePerot/pupfiles/README.md

 Public/private repositories
 ---------------------------
-This section documents the public/private splitting in more details, because there is no security in obscurity.
+This section documents the public/private splitting in more details, because there is no such thing as security though obscurity.

 There are two repositories: